fightingentropy/entropy/src/app/posts/dark-side-of-investing.md

 ---
-title: "The Dark Side of Trend Investing: Profiting from Digital Escapism"
+title: "The Dark Side of Trend Investing"
+excerpt: "Profiting from digital escapism."
-date: "2023-12-15"
+date: "2023-12-01"
 author: "Erlin"
 ---